 Brood nest temperature is of extreme importance to the colony and is controlled with utmost precision.

 Honey bees maintain the temperature of the brood nest between 90°F and optimally 95°F so that the brood

 develops normally.
 When the temperature in the nest is too high the bees ventilate by fanning the hot air

 out of the nest or use evaporative cooling mechanisms.

 There are a number of commercially available in-hive temperature sensors to monitor the temperature,

 As your bees are expanding, many beekeepers will rotate boxes in hopes of stemming the bees

 desire to swarm.
 This is done by simply moving the bottom box to the top of the stack, preferably

 done just before a warm spell.

-Many beekeepers will feed bees sugar syrup or pollen patties in the spring, but this isn’t necessary
+Many beekeepers will feed their bees sugar syrup or pollen patties in the spring, but this may not be necessary

 unless the bees are at risk of starving.
 It may be necessary if the beekeeper wants the bees to build